4d/docs/docs/commands/open-window.md

 ```4d
  $myWindow:=Open window(10;10;400;400;Sheet window)

-  `For the moment, the window is created but remains hidden
+  //For the moment, the window is created but remains hidden
  DIALOG([Table];"dialForm")

-  `The On Load event is generated then the sheet window is displayed; it "drops down" from the bottom
+  //The On Load event is generated then the sheet window is displayed; it "drops down" from the bottom

-  `of the title bar
+  //of the title bar
 ```

 #### See also

 [CLOSE WINDOW](close-window.md)
 [Open form window](open-form-window.md)
 [Open Window](../../4D/20-R6/Open-Window.302-6958446.en.html)